midnightntwrk/midnight-architecture/specification/intents-transactions.md

             )).collect();
         // Any claimed call must also exist within the same segment assert!(real_calls.has_subset(claimed_contract_calls));
-        // FIXME: Not just does it need to exist, but the claimed calls must
-        // appear in the order they appear in the transcript (as given by their
-        // sequence number)
         let claimed_unshielded_spends: MultiSet<(
             (u16, bool),
             ((TokenType, Either<Hash<VerifyingKey>, ContractAddress>), u128)